What is the Trojan Horse Virus?

 Trojan horse virus is undeniably hard to spot on.
 Even ordinary antivirus might not be able to track the nasty fake programs on an ordinary user’s computer.

-In Comodo, we offer Advanced Endpoint protection to many businesses to improve their endpoint security even more.
-Comodo Advanced Endpoint Protection provides a lightweight, scalable Default Deny Platform with a unique endpoint security approach, which results in complete protection and enterprise visibility.
+In Xcitium, we offer Advanced Endpoint protection to many businesses to improve their endpoint security even more.
+Xcitium Advanced Endpoint Protection provides a lightweight, scalable Default Deny Platform with a unique endpoint security approach, which results in complete protection and enterprise visibility.
 The app based platform eliminates complexity and solution overlap.
 Provisioned in minutes, Advanced Endpoint Protection also includes unified IT and security management console, that through an app enabled platform reduces the effort of managing your Android, iOS, OSX, Linux, and Windows devices, on every segment of your physical and virtual networks.